HariCyber-Sec/ddos-simulation-lab/notes.md

 * CPU usage on Metasploitable 2 spiked
 * Network became unresponsive to ping after sustained SYN flooding
 * Wireshark captured high volume of SYN packets, some with spoofed or random IPs
+* The victim machine experienced 100% packet loss
+* DVWA became unresponsive due to the flood

 ---